Caregiver

 During this course, students will give an overview of the anatomy & physiology of the human body.
 The Holistic concept is introduced which will encourage the caregiver to look at “the whole person” when assessing for changes.

-This portion of the program consists of 17 hours lecture & 5 hours of laboratory practice.
 During the course, students will gain an understanding of how clients will be taken care of.
-Specific skills will be taught & return demonstrated by the student.
+Specific skills will be taught and demonstrated by the student.
 A few of these skills include transferring a client, feeding a dysphasic client, assisting with housekeeping chores and many others.

 Medication Administration

 Medication Administration within a healthcare facility is a skill that requires specialized training.
-During the 16 hours of lecture & 6 hours of lab practice students will learn about medications & how they are distributed.
-Students learn about various classes of medications, what common side effects are, what an “adverse reaction” is & how to manage this.
+During the lecture & lab practice students will learn about medications and how they are distributed.
+Students learn about various types of medications, what common side effects are, what an “adverse reaction” is and how to manage this.
 Students also are taught how to practice “resident’s rights” regarding medications.
-Other medication topics are covered as well.

 Career Development

-Students are provided 4 hours of lecture regarding their new career.
-Resume writing, job searches, different ways to manage stress & money are discussed.
-Students are encouraged to create a resume & develop a job search plan.
+Students are encourage to discuss further plans regarding their new career.
+Resume writing, job searches, different ways to manage stress and money are discussed.
+Students are encouraged to create a resume and develop a job search plan.

 College of Health Careers